-Slavink, loosely translated as beat finch or lettuce finch, is one of the several ready-to-prepare foods that are available at the butcher store or in the meat department of a grocery store in Holland.
-It is also one of the more traditional meat options for lunch or dinner.
+Slavink, loosely translated as beat finch or lettuce finch, is one of the several ready-to-prepare foods that are available at the butcher store or in the meat department of a grocery store in the Netherlands.
+It is also one of the more traditional meat options for lunch (if you have your hot meal at lunch time) or dinner.

 Slavink is a variation on the blinde vink, or blind finch, another meat product.
 Why these birds were chosen to name these products is not entirely sure, although it is thought that the size and roundness of the product reminds one of a small bird.
 Okay.
 It is true that in medieval times, out of sheer hunger, people would eat any bird they would catch, and I am sure finches were among the bounty, but more money could be made with selling the songbird to more affluent citizens.